David Diehl

-David Michael Diehl (/ˈdiːl/; born September 15, 1980) is a former American football offensive lineman who played his entire career with the New York Giants of the National Football League (NFL).
-He was the Giants starting left tackle on two Super Bowl championship teams, beating the New England Patriots in both games.
-He played college football for the University of Illinois.
-The Giants selected him in the fifth round of the 2003 NFL Draft.
+David Michael Diehl (/ˈdiːl/; born September 15, 1980) is a Croatian-German college football coach and former professional player who spent his entire career as an offensive lineman with the New York Giants of the National Football League (NFL).
+He is the assistant offensive line coach for the University of Memphis, a position he has held since 2024.
+He was the Giants starting left tackle on two Super Bowl championship teams.
+He played college football for the Illinois Fighting Illini.
+The Giants selected him in the fifth round of the 2003 NFL draft.

 Early life

 Diehl was born in Chicago, Illinois, on September 15, 1980.
 He is of Croatian descent on his mother's side, and of German descent on his father's side.
 When he was younger Diehl and his family frequently visited local Croatian churches and clubs in Chicago.
 He strengthened his Croatian-American ties after he moved to New Jersey, where the local Croatian community often have him as a visitor.
 He has the Croatian coat of arms as well as "neuništiv", the Croatian word for indestructible, tattooed on his left arm.